slatepermutate/slatepermutate/README.md

    * stable: not yet available.

-2. copy inc/config.inc.example to inc/config.inc.
+2. copy `inc/config.inc.example` to `inc/config.inc`.
 Read and adjust
    settings as necessary.

-3. copy .htaccess.example to .htaccess if you're interested in “clean urls” (corresponding to the $clean_urls option in config.inc).
+3. copy `.htaccess.example` to `.htaccess` if you're interested in “clean urls” (corresponding to the $clean_urls option in config.inc).
+You must set `RewriteBase` in many circumstances.

-4. run admin/rehash.php to populate the cache/ directory with information such as the list and rDNS information for schools in school.d.
+4. run `admin/rehash.php` to populate the `cache/` directory with information such as the list and rDNS information for schools in `school.d`.

-5. ensure that the webserver has write-access to the saved_schedules/ folder because schedule storage is filesystem-based.
+5. ensure that the webserver has write-access to the `saved_schedules/` folder because schedule storage is filesystem-based.

 ## License